elishaking/tech-articles/stacks-and-queues.md

 In the above **Queue** class, the **dequeue** implementation has a constant time complexity which meets the queue data structure requirement

 The queue is widely applied in tackling several programming problems.
-A simple example demonstrates queues in action is checking if a string is a palindrome
+A simple example for queues is checking for a palindrome

 ```javascript
 function palindrome(word) {